pbougue/tartare/documentation/preprocesses.md

 }
 ```

-This preprocess will use the "computed" data source from contributor export and send the csv files to fusio
+This preprocess will use the "computed" data source from contributor export and send the txt files to fusio.
-For now the multi-contributor coverage is not supported so no merge will be done
+For now the multi-contributor coverage is not supported so no merge will be done.